 With its iconic maunga, surf beaches, world-class gardens, events, galleries, and walks, Taranaki offers the best of NZ in a single regional destination.

 Tourism has almost doubled in value during the past decade, but it is still relatively underdeveloped.
-In a post-COVID-19 travel climate, Taranaki’s visitor industry is well placed to respond and recover, and there remains huge potential for growth.
+In a post-COVID-19 travel climate, the visitor industry in Taranaki is well placed to respond and recover, and there remains huge potential for growth.

 Opportunities in the Visitor Sector: